Maesteg: Welsh language

 In common with the rest of Wales, the town has two official languages, English and Welsh.
 The majority of people in Maesteg are native English speakers, but there is a Welsh-speaking minority.
 The 2011 census reported that 11% of people over the age of 3 spoke Welsh.
 However, there were large discrepancies between age groups.
 27.9% of 3-15 year olds spoke Welsh, 8.6% of 16-64 year olds spoke Welsh, and the lowest proportion was among the over 65s at 5.3%.

 Primary and secondary education is available through the medium of Welsh, there are Welsh-language chapels, and the headquarters of Menter yr Iaith Pen-y-bont ar Ogwr is based in the town.
 The Welsh-language author and Welsh-medium education campaigner Norah Isaac was born and raised in Caerau.
 She was described as 'the most influential individual in the history of Welsh-medium education' by Iolo Wyn Williams in his book Our Children's Language: The Welsh-Medium Schools of Wales, 1939-2000.
 Wales' first ever Welsh-language nursery was opened in Maesteg in 1949.

 Education

 Maesteg has six English language state primary schools: Cwmfelin, Plasnewydd, Caerau, Nantyffyllon, Llangynwyd and Garth.
 Plasnewydd is one of the biggest primary schools in the Llynfi Valley, with just over 400 pupils, and is an Eco-School.
 There is also a Catholic primary school, St. Mary's and St. Patrick's, and a Welsh-medium school, Ysgol Cynwyd Sant.

 There are two comprehensive schools in Maesteg.
 The English-medium Ysgol Maesteg School, previously known as Maesteg Comprehensive School, recently moved to a new site, at a cost of £17,000,000.
 The Welsh-medium Ysgol Gyfun Gymraeg Llangynwyd then relocated to the former school's previous premises.

 The pupils of St. Mary's and St. Patrick's pursue their secondary education in Archbishop McGrath Catholic Comprehensive School, located in Brackla, a few miles to the south.

+Healthcare

+Maesteg Community Hospital is run by Cwm Taf Morgannwg University Health Board.